Skip to main content

 Ongoing

 Following the dismissal of a criminal complaint brought in Italy against arms manufacturer RWM Italia S.p.A and senior officials of Italy’s National Authority for the Export of Armament (UAMA), victims of the 8 October 2016 airstrike in Deir Al-Ḩajārī, Yemen brought the case before the European Court of Human Rights (ECtHR).
 The case was brought in response to the Italian state’s failure to hold the aforementioned defendants accountable for the violation of their ‘right to life’.
-European Convention on Human Rights, Article 2
+European Convention on Human Rights (ECHR), Article 2

 The complaint calls for the ECtHR to ensure that European states provide access to justice for victims of war crimes committed with weapons produced in and exported from Europe.
 It relies on the fact that the Italian state has not honoured its obligations under the ‘right to life’ by failing to investigate crimes of homicide and personal injury as well as not suspending the exports of weapons that could be used to commit war crimes and violate international human rights law, despite the public official’s awareness of the clear risk that such weapons could be used in violation of IHRL and IHL.